mihaicris-adoreme/cordial-ios-sdk/README.md

 [cordialAPI unsetContact];
 ```

-## Upserting a contact
+## Upserting a Contact

-Each contact has a set of attributes associated with it.
-To update values of the attributes of the set contact, `upsertContact` method should be used.
-For example, if there are `firstName` and `lastName` attributes updating their values will be done in the following way:
+Contact attributes such as name, age, date of birth, etc. can be updated using the `upsertContact` method.
+This is an example of updating an already identified contact's `firstName` and `lastName` attributes:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___